CrespiLab/toolbox/README.md

   -  reorient: perform rotational operations on geometries of molecules
 - SpectraFitter: fit Gaussian shapes to experimental spectra to obtain smooth curves useful for further processing
 - PSS_Calculator: retrieve absorption spectrum of metastable isomer from stable and PSS spectrum together with ratio at PSS
+- Epsilonator:
+  - calculate molar absorptivity spectrum (e.g., of Stable isomer) including uncertainties using data from multiple measurements
+  - calculate molar absorptivity spectrum including uncertainties of Metastable isomer using absorption spectrum and ratio at PSS.
+- Averaging: obtain average of values that include uncertainties

 # Installation
 ## Anaconda Powershell Prompt